The bool operation produces a Boolean value. It accepts zero or one operand:

 [ $destination ] bool [ value ]

-At most one operand may follow bool
+At most one operand may follow bool.
+Writing bool with no operand is

-equivalent to bool _
+equivalent to bool _.

 Explicit literal: